and1roxx43/Password_Generator/README.md

 ## Overview
 ___
-Part of this project is to create a Password Generator which can only have 8 to 128 characters in length.
+Part of this project is to create a Password Generator which can only have 8 up to 128 characters in length.
 When user click on the Generate Password button, the user is prompted to enter the length of the password, followed by lowercase, uppercase, numbers, and special characters if needs to be included.
 The user have the option of making a choice of either.
 If no length or the length is less than 8, or greater than 128, an alert is displayed to the user.